 Each semester the faculty votes for students to receive 1st, 2nd, and 3rd place cash prizes for the James P. Wharton Award, given at graduation.
 Students are given the awards based on works exhibited in the Graduating Seniors Exhibition in the Herman Maril Gallery.

 When funds are available, the department holds a competition for the John Dorsey Prize for Curatorial Excellence.
 The winner receives a cash award and funds towards the production of a curated exhibition in the Herman Maril Gallery.

-Other awards are given on an irregular basis, depending on the funding.
+Other awards are given on an intermittent basis, depending on the funding.